 2. There are three categories of Town Gas tariffs.
 They are (i) General Tariff, (ii) Bulk Tariff A, and (iii) Bulk Tariff B. The Town Gas tariffs are categorised according to the consumption of Town Gas per month.
 The General Tariff applies to consumers who consume less than 1,000 kWh of Town Gas per month.
 The Bulk Tariff A and Bulk Tariff B apply to consumers who consume a minimum consumption of 1,000 kWh and 50,000 kWh of Town Gas per month respectively.

-Energy cost constitutes the largest component (75.0% or 17.7 cents per kWh) of electricity tariff in 2019.
-It is calculated using the average of daily Natural Gas prices (indexed to Oil prices) in the first two-and-a-half months in the preceding quarter.
+Energy cost constituted the largest component (76.8% or 20.5 cents per kWh) of electricity tariff in 2022 (as at Q2 2022).
+It was calculated using the average of daily Natural Gas prices (indexed to Oil prices) in the first two-and-a-half months in the preceding quarter.